Debt Management

 |---|---|---|

-| Counseling or setup fee | Is it a flat fee, waived, or reduced based on your income? | It affects your first month’s total cost. |
+| Counseling or setup fee | Ask whether the fee is flat, waived, reduced, or based on your income. | It affects your first month’s total cost. |

-| Monthly service fee | Check the exact amount and whether it is limited by state rules or agency policy. | Recurring fees reduce your overall savings. |
+| Monthly service fee | Confirm the exact monthly fee and whether it varies by state or agency policy. | Recurring fees reduce your total savings. |

-| Early-exit rules | Ask whether you can leave the plan or pay balances faster without added penalties. | It protects your flexibility. |
+| Early payoff or exit rules | Ask whether you can leave the plan or pay faster without penalties. | Flexibility matters if your income improves or you want to change strategy. |

 How a Debt Management Plan Can Affect Your Credit